dgelessus/NAGUS/docs/architecture.rst

 so they are not relevant here.

 As of 2022,
-Cyan's MOULa uses the following hosts for its public-facing servers:
+Cyan's MOULa shard uses the following hosts for its public-facing servers:

 * account.mystonline.com (184.73.198.22): status, gatekeeper, auth, game
 * 52.72.29.91: TODO unclear --- only contacted very briefly when the login screen appears